Naqvi0909/Kumails-PortFolio/README.md

-# Kumail — Data Engineering & Software Projects
+# Kumail — Data Engineering Projects

-This repository showcases **hands-on projects** focused on **data engineering, ETL pipelines, and software development**.
+This repository contains **selected engineering projects** demonstrating hands-on experience in **data pipelines, SQL-based transformations, and backend data workflows**.

-Each project demonstrates real-world workflows, clean structure, and production-oriented thinking.
+I currently work as a **Data Engineer in the banking sector** with **2.5+ years of experience**, focusing on data integration, transformation, and reliability in production systems.

 ---

 ## 📁 Projects

 ### 🔄 Sales Data Pipeline
-An end-to-end **ETL pipeline** that ingests raw sales data, applies transformations using Python and SQL, and produces analytics-ready outputs.
+An end-to-end **ETL pipeline** designed to simulate real-world sales data processing workflows used in analytics and reporting systems.

-**Highlights:**
+**Key Aspects:**
-- Modular ETL design
+- Structured ETL design
-- SQL-based transformations
+- Python- and SQL-driven transformations
-- Clear separation of raw, processed, and output data
+- Clear separation of raw, processed, and output layers
+- Analytics-ready datasets

 📂 Folder: `sales-data-pipeline/`

 ---

 ### 🏥 MedCore HMS
-A **Hospital Management System** designed to manage patients, doctors, and operational workflows.
+A backend-driven **Hospital Management System** focusing on structured data handling and system design.

-**Highlights:**
-- Structured backend logic
+**Key Aspects:**
-- Real-world domain modeling
+- Domain-driven data modeling
+- Backend logic and workflows
 - Scalable project structure

 📂 Folder: `MedCore-HMS/`